premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-Scenario is a fundamental Gherkin structure.
+The scenario is a fundamental Gherkin structure.
 Every feature can have one or more scenarios, each of which has one or more steps.

 For example,

 **Scenario − Verify My Orders Functionality**

-_Explanation_: When a user clicks on the My Orders option he/ she should be taken to the My Orders page
+_Explanation_: When a user clicks on the My Orders option, he/ she should be taken to the My Orders page

 </blockquote>
 </details>